chhaviGupta986/PomodoroWebsite/README.md

 # ⏰ Pomodoro Productivity Platform

-**A productivity-boosting study platform built on the Pomodoro Technique to help users stay focused, organized, and motivated during study sessions.
-It integrates background music for a more immersive experience.**

----

-## ✨ What is this website about?

 The Pomodoro Productivity Platform leverages the Pomodoro Technique to boost productivity and enhance focus.
 The Pomodoro Technique involves breaking work into 25-minute intervals, followed by short breaks, to maintain concentration and efficiency.
 Our platform takes it a step further by integrating background music, customizable timers, and a cozy, animated UI to create a fun and engaging study environment.

 https://github.com/user-attachments/assets/3f735b26-0546-4145-a557-a24ac79d23a3